 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.

 Co-ops and internships take your knowledge and turn it into know-how.
 Your art and design co-ops will provide hands-on experience that enables you to apply your artistic capabilities in dynamic professional settings while you make valuable connections between classwork and real-world applications.

 Students in the 3D visualization option are strongly encouraged to complete a cooperative education or internship experience.

-Creative Industry Day
+Creative Industry Days

-RIT’s Office of Career Services and Cooperative Education hosts Creative Industry Day, which connects students majoring in art, design, film and animation, photography, and select computing majors with companies, organizations, creative agencies, design firms, and more.
-You’ll be able to network with company representatives and interview directly for open co-op and permanent employment positions.
+RIT’s Office of Career Services and Cooperative Education hosts Creative Industry Days, which connects students majoring in art, design, film and animation, photography, and select computing majors with companies, organizations, creative agencies, design firms, and more.
+Creative Industry Days are a series of events that allow you to network with company representatives and interview directly for open co-op and full-time employment positions.

 3D Digital Design Reel